 Some of the Swartland stars are shifting their business models from buying grapes to owning vineyards.
 Sadie now has his own; Badenhorst has always had his own farm; Mullineux have purchased the vineyards they used to rent.
 But the most exciting progression has been the planting of new vineyards by two of the most interesting of the Swartland producers: Testalonga and Mother Rock.

-Johan Meyer, known by everyone as Stompie, is making lovely wines under his JH Meyer label, and also produces the Mother Rock wines with his partner, UK importer Ben Henshaw.
+Johan Meyer, known by everyone as Stompie, is making lovely wines under his JH Meyer label, and also produces the Mother Rock Wines with his partner, UK importer (and The Sourcing Table founder) Ben Henshaw.
 Stompie started making his own wines back in 2008.

 ‘I think it’s more challenging now for a young guy to start and try and get into the market,’ he says.
 It is becoming harder to source good grapes.
 ‘This is the reason we brought a property: to get something sustainable.’